Welcome to the ultimate Yucatán backpacking guide.

 The main attraction in Tulum is the ruin site, which is still stunning, despite the crowds.
 The site includes several temples, pyramids, palaces, and an observatory.
 Owing to its cliff-top location, from several places you can get fantastic views along the Caribbean coast.

-For an accurate and excellent summary of why Tulum is no longer the paradise it used to be, see this post over on Nomadic Matt.
+However, for an accurate and excellent summary of why Tulum is no longer the paradise it used to be, see this post over on Nomadic Matt.

 Where to stay in Tulum